 of "Incan superfood" for thousands of years.

 root helps balance our hormones and due to an over

-people's hormones are a bit out of whack.
-Maca
+hormones are a bit out of whack.
+Maca stimulates and

 are the "master glands" of the body.
 These glands

-actually regulate the other glands, so when in
+actually regulate the other glands, so when in balance

 pancreas, ovarian and testicular glands.

-of a particular hormone, maca will
+of a particular hormone, maca will regulate the

-play a role in many diseases, like cancer
+play a role in many diseases, like cancer and

 for all sorts of hormonal problems including PMS,

 menopause, and hot flashes.
 Maca is also a fertility

 enhancer and is best known for improving libido and

 sexual function, especially in men.
-For this reason, it's earned the
+For this reason,

 Mushrooms.
 Long a symbol of longevity in Asia because of